thomluther/anker-solix-api/README.md

 # MQTT client

 This is a rather new implementation in the library.
 It provides data classes to structure the byte data as received in MQTT or Bluetooth messages.
 The modules also contains a data mapping for the byte fields as known so far.
 This mapping descriptions in `mqttmap.py` and `mqttcmdmap.py` must be enhanced for each device model, constellation and message type that is provided, to allow MQTT data decoding, extraction and usage.
+Devices publish 3 different type of messages typically:
+- Message 0405 and optional other 04xx messages while triggered for real time data (typically in 3-5 second intervals)
+- Message 08xx at regular intervals of 30-500 seconds (typically as long as device is awake)
+- Other messages like 07xx at irregular intervals, probably upon changes like message for Wifi signal strength Once you decode and describe messages, you need to document their interval as well.
+All message types with meaningful data fields should be described.
+If only 0405 message for a device is described, no data can be extracted by the MQTT client if the real time trigger is not active.
+Therefore standard messages should be described as well and their interval should be known.

 > [!IMPORTANT]
 > At this point there is limited integration of MQTT data to the Api cache since the propriatary byte data must be described first for various devices.
 This is where YOU can contribute as device owner, see discussion [MQTT data decoding guidelines](https://github.com/thomluther/anker-solix-api/discussions/222).

-Following is a code snipped how you can utilize the library for easy byte data structuring and see decoding options of your received byte data packages from MQTT or BT clients.
+Following is a code snipped how you can utilize the library for easy byte data structuring and to see decoding options of your received byte data packages from MQTT or BT clients.
 You can use this in the client example above.

 ```python
 # required additional imports